Leatherworking Beginner's Guide

-When I'm using the beveler or any other stamp, I keep the line that I'm beveling between me and the tool.
+When I'm using the beveler or any other stamp, I keep the line that I'm beveling between myself and the tool.
 This way, I'm looking straight down at where the tool is making its impression.
 Once I reach a curve in the design and I can't see exactly where that beveling is happening, then I'll stop and turn the leather a little bit so I can see what's going on.
 It’s important to keep your leather turned with all of the tools so that you can actually see what the tool is doing.

-Consider Depth of Impression
+Consider Depth of Impression of Your Beveling